erickvneri/erickv-edge-drivers/zigbee/button-battery/README.md

   - New _preference_ to override Zigbee Groups on update. definition_(**scene** or **dimmer** mode)_.
   - Support of Zigbee Groups _(only **TS044** and **TS04F** models)_.

+> v1.4.1
+  - New Yagusmart 2-Button In Wall fingerprint.
+  - Fixed distribution of fingerprints.
+  - Fixed profiles for In Wall Switches.

+> v1.4.2
+  - Switch Level support for Smart Knob.
+  - Fixed Smart Knob presentation.